mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Sliceviewer colourmap uses the default colourmap from the settings.
 - Code completions are now loaded when the code editor is first changed.
 - When showing monochromatic workspaces, the instrument widget will not show the integration bar, nor the pick widget the detector spectra graph.
+- In the instrument widget's rendering tab, added a Reset view button to restore to default projection.
+- In the instrument widget's draw tab, added the option to mask, draw ROI and group single pixel and tube.

 Bugfixes
 ########